Best New & Used Handicap Vans For Sale

 3. Choose an Accredited Dealer

 The National Mobility Equipment Dealers Association (NMEDA) is dedicated to advocating for safe and reliable wheelchair-accessible vehicle modifications.
 Mobility dealers belonging to NMEDA are top in their field and are committed to the quality and safety of their handicap-accessible products and services.
-To be part of this prestigious organization, routine audits and program compliance are necessary, so be sure to look for the logo when doing business.
+To be part of this prestigious organization, routine audits, and program compliance are necessary, so be sure to look for the logo when doing business.

 Regarding the service and installation of handicap-accessible mobility products, NMEDA offers an additional certification program called (QAP) or Quality Assurance Program.
 This is the only nationally recognized accreditation program for the adaptive mobility industry.
 Before getting your handicap-accessible van, wheelchair/scooter lift, or driving equipment serviced or installed, choose a dealer that is part of this program.